 I've been blogging for a little over a year now (on this blog, anyway).
 I began my very first blog in 2010, but as most of us grow to learn, sometimes it takes 1-2 blogs before we figure out who we are and how we want to represent ourselves.
-I started that first blog, LastLash, about beauty topics, mascara reviews, and my trichotillomania struggles, which launched in November of 2010.
-I began No Naked Nails, a nail polish & art blog, less than a month later.
-I had a lot of fun with those two specific topic blogs, but less than a year later in October of 2011, I wanted something different.
+I started that first blog, No Naked Nails, a nail polish & art blog, which launched in December of 2010.
+I had a lot of fun with that blog, but less than a year later in October of 2011, I wanted something different.
 So I started yet another specific-topic blog—a hair blog, Bye Bye Beehive.
-Again, less than a month after that, and just a little less than a year after launching LastLash, this blog, Aunie Sauce (originally Simply Aunie), was created on November 10, 2011.
+Again, less than a month after that, this blog, Aunie Sauce (originally Simply Aunie), was created on November 10, 2011.
 I wanted a place for all the things that I liked.
 A place that was representative of me as a whole.
 And a place where I could just write to get away.

 I have to say, I've learned so much from then until now.
 I hope it gets to a place where I never stop learning.
 Where I never stop writing.
 Where I never stop believing that I can do it.
 I also wanted to share a couple of my thoughts lately on this thing we call blogging.
 When I tell people about it, I don't say, "I'm a blogger."
 I say that I own and manage a website.

 I shared my last blogging thoughts post in August.
 I figured it was time for another one.
 Here are some of my other thoughts...